Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Datasets} Our model was trained on TRIPOD$\bigoplus$, an expanded version of the TRIPOD dataset~\cite{papalampidi2019movie,papalampidi2020movie} which contains 122 screenplays with silver-standard TP annotations (scene-level)\footnote{\href{https://github.com/ppapalampidi/TRIPOD}{https://github.com/ppapalampidi/TRIPOD}} and the corresponding videos.\footnote{\href{https://datashare.ed.ac.uk/handle/10283/3819}{https://datashare.ed.ac.uk/handle/10283/3819}} For each movie, we further collected as many trailers as possible from YouTube, including official and (serious) fan-based ones, or modern trailers for older movies.
+\textbf{Datasets} Our model was trained on TRIPOD$\bigoplus$, an expanded version of the TRIPOD dataset~\mbox{( \cite{papalampidi2019movie,papalampidi2020movie})} which contains 122 screenplays with silver-standard TP annotations (scene-level)\footnote{{ https://github.com/ppapalampidi/TRIPOD}} and the corresponding videos.\footnote{{ https://datashare.ed.ac.uk/handle/10283/3819}} For each movie, we further collected as many trailers as possible from YouTube, including official and (serious) fan-based ones, or modern trailers for older movies.
 To evaluate the trailers produced by our algorithm, we also collected a new held-out set of~41 movies.
-These movies were selected from the Moviescope dataset\footnote{\href{http://www.cs.virginia.edu/~pc9za/research/moviescope.html}{http://www.cs.virginia.edu/~pc9za/research/moviescope.html}} \cite{cascante2019moviescope}, which contains official movie trailers.
+These movies were selected from the Moviescope\footnote{http://www.cs.virginia.edu/$\sim$pc9za/research/moviescope.html} dataset \cite{cascante2019moviescope} which contains official movie trailers.
 The held-out set does not contain any additional information, such as screenplays or TP annotations.
-The statistics of TRIPOD$\bigoplus$ is presented in Table~\ref{tab:dataset}.
+Detailed statistics of TRIPOD$\bigoplus$ are presented in Table~\ref{tab:dataset}.

-\paragraph{Movie and Trailer Processing} The modeling approach put forward in previous sections assumes that we know the correspondence between screenplay scenes and movie shots.
-We obtain this mapping by automatically aligning the dialogue in screenplays with subtitles using Dynamic Time Warping (DTW; \cite{myers1981comparative,papalampidi2020movie}).
-We first segment the video into scenes based on this mapping, and then segment each scene into shots using PySceneDetect\footnote{\href{https://github.com/Breakthrough/PySceneDetect}{https://github.com/Breakthrough/PySceneDetect}}.
-Shots with less than 100 frames in total are too short for both processing and displaying as part of the trailer and are therefore discarded.
+\paragraph{Movie Processing} The modeling approach put forward in previous sections assumes a (one-to-many) mapping from screenplay scenes to movie shots.
+We obtain this mapping by automatically aligning dialogue in screenplays to subtitles that contain timestamps using Dynamic Time Warping (DTW; \cite{myers1981comparative,papalampidi2020movie}).
+We first segment the video into scenes based on this mapping, and then segment each scene into shots using PySceneDetect.\footnote{https://github.com/Breakthrough/PySceneDetect} Shots with less than 100 frames in total are too short for processing and displaying as part of the trailer and are therefore discarded.